-Note 'framed singular spaces' arise naturally in familiar situations: on the left in Fig. 1.26, we depict a 'Morse saddle point' given by a function from the 2-disk to \mathbb{R}^1 .
+Note 'framed singular spaces' arise naturally in familiar situations: on the left in Fig. 1.17, we depict a 'Morse saddle point' given by a function from the 2-disk to $\mathbb{R}^1$ .
 Up to choosing a Riemannian structure, this defines a gradient vector field (indicated by red arrows) everywhere except at the central critical point; if we regard this point as a 0-dimensional stratum with 0-dimensional frame (and its complement as a 2-dimensional stratum with 1-dimensional frame given by the gradient vector field), then this is an example of a 'framed singular space'.
 Combinatorially, this can be modelled by a sequence of surjective maps of simplicial complexes as shown on the right.
-Note that restricting this sequence to any simplex, yields a 1-embedded partially proframed 2-simplex as previously defined, and thus, by passing to gradient frames, a 1-embedded partially framed simplex (indicated by directing edges in red)2.
+Note that restricting this sequence to any simplex, yields a 1-embedded partially framed 2-simplex as previously defined, and thus, by passing to gradient frames, a 1-embedded partially framed simplex (indicated by directing edges in red).
 The resulting simplicial complex, now with each simplex endowed with the structure of a 1-embedded partial frame, yields our first example of a (partial) 1-framed simplicial complex, and it models the '1-framed singular space' to its left.

-Figure 1.26: A '1-framed singular space' modelled by a partial 1-framed simplicial complex.
+Figure 1.17: A '1-framed singular space' modelled by a partial 1-framed simplicial complex.

 We outline this section.
-We introduce a combinatorial notion of framings in Section 1.2.1 following by a notion of proframings in Section 1.2.1.3; both notions will be straight-forward generalizations of our earlier notions of framed resp. proframed simplices.
-As in the case of simplices, the relation of the framed and proframed simplicial complexes can be described in terms of via 'gradient framings' and 'integral proframings', which we will discuss in Section 1.2.2; importantly, the global setting of framed simplicial complexes, integral proframings generally need not exists or not be unique if they exist.
-In Section 1.2.3 we will then introduce a combinatorial notion of (locally) flat framings, which provide an important class of 'uniquely integrable' framings; local flatness yields a condition for combinatorial framings to be 'locally trivializable' and thus 'free of singularities', which is therefore analogous to classical tangential framings of manifolds as discussed above.
+We introduce a combinatorial notion of framings in Section 1.2.1, which will be a straight-forward generalization of our earlier notions of framed simplices.
+In Section 1.2.2 we will then introduce a combinatorial notion of (locally) flat framings, which provide an important class of 'uniquely integrable' framings; local flatness yields a condition for combinatorial framings to be 'locally trivializable' and thus 'free of singularities', which is therefore analogous to classical tangential framings of manifolds as discussed above.

-1.2.1 Framings and proframings on simplicial complexes
+1.2.1 Framings on simplicial complexes